-The colony’s first formal law enforcement agency, the Office of Constable, was created in 1633 with the charge of maintaining peace and holding people charged with crimes.
-The Office of High Sheriff was established in 1692, and became an elective office in 1855.
+The Plymouth County Sheriff's Department is one of the oldest law enforcement agencies in the nation.
+It can trace its origin to the arrival of the Mayflower in 1620, when Myles Standish assumed responsibility for maintaining civil order as the Old Colony's military leader.
+Plymouth's first formal law enforcement agency, the Office of Constable, was created in 1633 with the charge of maintaining peace and holding people charged with crimes.
+The office of High Sheriff was established in 1692 and became an elective office in 1855.